Canonical bases of tensor products and positivity properties: Thickening realization of tensor product

-The goal of this subsection is to construct and explain the $\mathbf{U}$-module isomorphisms in the diagram \eqref{*}, which realizes the tensor product of a Verma module with a simple highest weight module on the right-hand side.
+In this subsection, we establish the thickening realization for the tensor product of a Verma module with a simple highest weight module.
+In particular, we have the following $\mathbf{U}$-module isomorphisms